-The really did work well.
+Using the Tawashi brush worked very well.
 I was expecting it to lift the seasoning but it didn’t.
 I even scrubbed rim of the Lodge to really try my best to lift the season but it didn’t.
 Although I must admit it was only one test and read the instruction before use and I take no responsibility for your pans.

 The scrubber performed really well.
 Much better than what I thought.
 I also cooked some fried eggs after to see if there were any black spots of seasoning on the eggs.
 There wasn’t so the brush did a fine job cleaning my pans.

 Would I use it?
 Yes, I would to my surprise.
 For a bit of fun, I thought I was going to write a bad review however it exceeded my expectations 10 fold.
 However, like a stainless steel scrubber food particles can get into the bristles so I would try to get as much food out as possible before cleaning.

 - Relatively cheap

 - Doesn’t absorb a lot of water

 - Fiber can fall out

 - More expensive than a standard sponge

 - Food particles can get into the bristles

 Where can I buy a Tawashi